 We would recommend fixed magnet lights from the supermarket, they are cheap and have easy battery change so you always can stay visible and safe.

-Depending on the area you live or park your cycles, there are chances people can steal your cycle lights, this was what I personally heard when I went to buy lights for my own bike.
-You can get the detachable lights which can cost up to 50 kroner.
-You can easily take off the lights when you are parking your cycle somewhere and keep it with you, and attach it later again as and when needed.
+Depending on the area you live or park your bike, there are chances people can steal your cycle lights, this was what I personally heard when I went to buy lights for my own bike.

 You need to have them installed on your wheels, pedals and also front and rear.